ekrolo/project_MgOlo/README.md

 - Used overflow and float property in honorable mentions page
 - Tweaked some pages in design
 - Made lots of progress in Honorable Mentions page.

+October 17 commit:
+-Finished Honorable Mentions Page
+-Started putting body and structure and filling in Pages 1 and 2.